5 min read

 2. Build the resource pipeline for investment readiness

-The ‘missing middle’ reveals the fragmented nature of social enterprises, particularly in South and Southeast Asia, which are too small to absorb investment capital and also lack the business and technical skills needed for scale.
+The ‘missing middle’ reveals the fragmented nature of the social enterprise landscape, particularly in South and Southeast Asia, in which SPOs are either too small to absorb investment capital while lacking the business and technical skills needed for scale or too large that they are overlooked.
 Capacity builders are trying to address this issue in their own ways, but how do we ensure we do not duplicate efforts or miss any loopholes?

-We also see huge opportunities to build depth in our Deal Share engagement with the different funder segments.
-For instance, from tapping on corporate employee engagements to drive more human and intellectual capital for the SPOs, to supporting growing impact funds, to engaging policy makers through the Asia Policy Forum that advances infrastructure conducive for social enterprises.
+We also see huge opportunities to build depth in different funder segments.
+These include tapping on corporate employee engagement programs to deploy more human and intellectual resources, supporting growing impact funds and engaging policy makers in building infrastructure that is conducive for social enterprises.